Sociology: Bachelor of Arts Major

 |SOCI 4320||Advanced Topics in Global Studies||3 credits|

-It is recommended that students complete at least 60 course credits in total before taking courses at the 4000-level.
+It is recommended that students complete 60 course credits in total before taking courses at the 4000-level.

 Upon successful completion of the major program students are eligible to receive a Bachelor of Arts.
 Transcripts will indicate a Major in Sociology.